Need for Speed (film): Plot

+The next morning, Tobey surprises Dino by not only showing up in the red Koenigsegg he drove when Pete was killed, but also giving him Anita's engagement ring, informing Dino that she is through with him.
 In the ensuing race along the Pacific Coast Highway, the racers and pursuing California Highway Patrol officers crash one-by-one, leaving Tobey and Dino racing side-by-side.
 Dino attempts to ram Tobey the same way he killed Pete, but Tobey dodges, causing Dino to crash and flip over.
-Tobey pulls Dino from the wreckage before reaching the finish line, but not without punching Dino to avenge Pete; both are subsequently apprehended by the police, with Dino eventually convicted of the murder of Pete.
+Tobey pulls Dino from the wreckage before reaching the finish line, but punches Dino to avenge Pete.
+He then proceeds to finish the race after which both he and Dino are apprehended by the police, with Dino eventually convicted of the murder of Pete.

 178 days later, Tobey is released, and Julia meets him at the prison gates in a 2015 Ford Mustang.
 The couple drives to a prison in Utah, where Benny is getting released early for good behavior.